 One metropolis 5,080 features of the built environment shown

 My goal in ten years is to research and teach about art history and urban studies.
-Unfortunately, aspiring professors usually do not get to choose the city where they work.
+Unfortunately, most aspiring professors do not get to choose the city where they work.
 Because I might not have the privilege of working near New York City, I wanted to draw a keepsake of all my youthful memories and experiences here.
 I have a photographic memory walking through the city.
 So I have memories that relate to all the buildings shown.
 I plan to frame this on the wall above my desk.

 What was the most difficult part?